-The AIA New York’s online calendar lists events all over New York, many of which offer AIA CES credits.
+AIA New York’s online calendar lists events all over New York, many of which offer AIA CES credits.
 The majority of events listed occur at the Center for Architecture.

 It is strongly suggested that you maintain a file at home or at work with records of all the CES courses you attend.
 These records should be in the form of Certificates of Attendance and your AIA/CES transcript.
 Many providers mail these to you a few weeks after you complete a course.
-Remember that courses provided by AIA New York will always email your certificate based on the sign-in email within 10 business days of the event.
-It is your responsibility to retrieve your certificate from your email account, and to keep it in a safe place.
+Remember that courses provided by AIA New York will always email your certificate based on the sign-in email within 15 business days of the event.
+It is your responsibility to retrieve your certificate from your email account and to keep it in a safe place.
 You should maintain your CES records for at least 3 years to cover NYS renewal periods.

 How do I get my Continuing Education transcript?

-Members can sign in to the AIA CES System through the education page on the national website to check their online transcript.
+Members can sign in to the AIA CES System through the education page on the AIA National website to check their online transcript.
 Log in is based on your primary email address and a personal password.
 If you have forgotten your password, use the “Forgot my password” link to be sent a new one to log in.
 It’s a good idea to check this transcript periodically (every quarter or every six months) to stay on top of your requirements and make sure course providers have been accurately reporting your credits.

-Please note that in the event of an audit by the New York State Board for Architecture you must supply paper documentation in the form of Certificates of Attendance or a copy of your AIA/CES transcript for all CES courses.
+Please note that in the event of an audit by the New York State Board for Architecture, you must supply paper documentation in the form of Certificates of Attendance or a copy of your AIA/CES transcript for all CES courses.

 What are the mandatory Continuing Education requirements in New York State?

 New York Licensing Board law requires architects to complete 36 professionally related continuing education hours every three years.
-Of the 36 hours, 24 must relate directly to HSW issues, a minimum of 18 of the 36 hours of continuing education must be completed in courses of learning for architects (courses with instructor interaction); the remaining requirement may be met by educational activities for architects (which includes preparing and giving courses for an approved provider; university instruction; some distance education opportunities and writing activities).
-For details about what qualifies and what documentation is required visit the Continuing Education section of New York State Board for Architecture site.
+Of the 36 hours, 24 must relate directly to HSW issues.
+A minimum of 18 of the 36 hours of continuing education must be completed in courses of learning for architects (courses with instructor interaction); the remaining requirement may be met by educational activities for architects (which includes preparing and giving courses for an approved provider, university instruction, some distance education opportunities, and writing activities).
+For details about what qualifies and what documentation is required, visit the Continuing Education section of New York State Board for Architecture site.